 Making an Application

-Applications for the Australian Government Capital Grants Program (CGP) and the State Capital Assistance Scheme (SCAS) will be submitted online for the 2017 Round.
+Applications for the Australian Government Capital Grants Program (CGP) and the State Capital Assistance Scheme (SCAS) will be submitted online for the 2018 Round.
+For CGP and SCAS applications there is one submission point per calendar year.

-It is preferable to use web browsers - Mozilla Firefox, Safari, Chrome or Internet Explorer 9 or later.
+Once a password has been obtained, the website address for the online application is www.qisbgacapitalapplication.com.au.
+It is advisable to use the web browsers Mozilla Firefox, Safari, Chrome or Internet Explorer 9 or later.

 - Competitiveness of the funds

-- Signing of agreement to participate in an application
+- The agreement to participate in an application

 - Assessment of applications